sethvargo/vault-init/README.md

 - `VAULT_RECOVERY_THRESHOLD` - Number of recovery shares needed to unseal.
 Only applies to Vault 1.0 native auto-unseal.
 (1)

+- `PGP_KEYS` - Comma separated list of base64 encoded public keys file paths to be used to encrypt Secret Shares. **It does not support keybase** the files must exist and be accessible to the vault-init process, if you are running a docker container make sure to mount the right volume

+- `RECOVERY_PGP_KEYS` - Comma separated list of base64 encoded public keys file paths to be used to encrypt the Recovery Shares. **It does not support keybase** the files must exist and be accessible to the vault-init process, if you are running a docker container make sure to mount the right volume

+- `ROOT_TOKEN_PGP_KEY` - base64 encoded public key file path to be used to encrypt the Root Token. **It does not support keybase** the file must exist and be accessible to the vault-init process, if you are running a docker container make sure to mount the right volume

 ### Example Values

 ```